 Trans-Lux, an American syndicator, acquired the English rights to the series.
 The main character was re-named Speed Racer, and this new character name was also used to name the show.
 This was a major editing and dubbing project, which was undertaken by producer Peter Fernandez.
 Fernandez also provided the voices for Speed Racer and Racer X.

-In an attempt to fit in complicated plotlines into the already existing lip movements, Fernandez employed a frenetic pace for the dubbing.
-This frenetic pace became a signature of the original Speed Racer anime; unfortunately, this technique has also been parodied often in pop culture over the years.
+To fit complicated plotlines into the already existing lip movements, Fernandez employed a frenetic pace for the dubbing, which became a signature of the Speed Racer anime.
+Unfortunately, this technique has also been parodied often in pop culture over the years.

 The world of Speed Racer was inhabited by more than just the title character.
 He has a younger brother named Spritle, and Spritle has a pet chimpanzee named Chim-Chim.
-Both of these characters get into a lot of mischief, and at times, they can be rather annoying.
+They get into a lot of mischief, and at times, can be rather annoying.

 Speed’s father, Pops, is a former wrestler who has become a race car owner and builder.
 Speed’s mother (simply called Mom in the series), is a stay-at-home mother.